 From My Garden to Your Doorstep

 When I chose the name for my tiny, home-based floral business, I didn’t want to use the word humble at first.
 The act of claiming humility shows that you actually aren’t, right?
 But then I realized it fits perfectly—it’s a descriptive statement of my work and a constant reminder of my values and my purpose.
 My garden is my own satisfying place of hard work, quiet, and beauty.
-By listening to the inner voice that urges me to share flowers from my garden, I am grounded in knowing who I am (and what I am meant to become).

-When I eventually quit my full-time social work job after having our third child and started Humble Bouquet, I was exhausted.
+When I eventually quit my social work job after having our third child and started Humble Bouquet, I was exhausted.
 Grounding myself in a simpler life, I now find that abundance is born from simplicity.
 While my life is still quite full, I’ve traded frantic anxiety for seasonal rhythms of busyness and rest alongside my family, who are very much a part of the whole process: my preschooler digs in the garden dirt while I weed, my school-age child helps me cut flowers for bouquets, my spouse delivers orders with the kids loaded in the van so I can have a few minutes of peace.

 The daily and seasonal practice of making my garden grow and thrive challenges me and speaks to me in metaphors, offering wisdom in every task.
 My hands working the dirt keep me grounded in the present, where I’m able to notice and appreciate what is beautiful in the garden right now.
 Instead of longing for dahlias in February, my creativity is inspired by the flow of each season because I only use the blooms available to me at that moment.

 Sharing the joy and beauty of fragrant, vibrant, seasonal flowers is my absolute pleasure.